SCHOOLS IMPACT HOME VALUES

-Purchasing a property is a large financial commitment, and as such, there are several vital aspects that buyers need to consider before taking the final step towards homeownership, says Regional Director and CEO of RE/MAX of Southern Africa, Adrian Goslett.
-He notes that while price, the type of home and cost, are a few of the factors that require buyers’ attention - the most crucial aspect to consider is location.
+Purchasing a property is a large financial commitment, and as such, there are several vital aspects that need to be considered before taking the final step towards homeownership.
+While price, the type of home and cost, are a few of the factors that require attention - the most crucial aspect to consider is location.

-To get information about schools in a certain area, buyers can contact their provincial department of education or browse the website.
-The Department of Education has a countrywide database of all public schools that can be of assistance to property buyers.
+To get information about schools in a certain area, contact your provincial department of education or browse the website.
+The Department of Education has a countrywide database of all public schools that can be of assistance.
 This database has information such as the school address and contact details.